 Li tried again.

 “Later,” the sheriff told her, climbing the stairs.
-“And nobody makes any phone calls, to anybody,” she called over her shoulder.
-As her feet vanished, she called, “O’Connor–“
+“And nobody makes any phone calls, to anybody,” she said over her shoulder.
+As her feet vanished, she called down, “O’Connor–“

 “I’ll bring you some coffee,” I called back.

 My employer caught my eye and nodded, and then she inclined her head toward the kitchen.
-I interpreted this as expressing admiration for Rhonda reasserting control over the investigation, and also suggesting that Elsa might appreciate some help with the coffee.
+I interpreted this as expressing admiration for Rhonda reasserting control over the investigation, and also suggesting that Elsa might appreciate some help.

 Elsa looked up as I came into the kitchen.
 She was filling up a large tray with fresh mugs of coffee, plus milk and sugar.
 Each mug seemed to be completely unlike the others in size and shape and color.